-In 1970 Barron Hilton directed Hilton Hotel Corporation to purchase the International Hotel in Las Vegas, from its developer Kirk Kerkorian.
-It would soon become the Las Vegas Hilton.
+In 1970, Barron Hilton directed Hilton Hotel Corporation to purchase the International Hotel in Las Vegas, from its developer Kirk Kerkorian.
+It was the largest hotel in the world, and it would soon become the Las Vegas Hilton.

 The International had already signed Elvis Presley as its resident artist, replicating a successful model started by an old friend of Elvis's, Liberace.
 Barron Hilton was a major contributor to Las Vegas becoming the "Entertainment Capital of the World," as his headliners would create a major draw to what was then the biggest hotel in the world.